matrixmosaic/drone/README.md

 iv.
 All the potential API are protected / authenticated via JWT with Spring Security.
 - You must get a secured and timed API token to access each service.
-- A default user with a role is added into the system.
+- A default user with an admin role is added into the system.
 The credentials for the admin user are as follows.
 ` username: musala `
 ` password: musala@2022 `